neicnordic/sda-pipeline/cmd/mapper/mapper.md

  - Mapper reads messages from one rabbitmq queue (default `mappings`).

- - Mapper maps files to datasets in the database using thre `MapFilesToDataset` function.
+ - Mapper maps files to datasets in the database using the `MapFilesToDataset` function.